axiom-data-science/portal-docs/overview.rst

 	#.
 Data Views

 See the :ref:`catalog-overview`, :ref:`map-overview`, and :ref:`data-views-overview` sections below to learn more.
+#map-overview link above is not working
+#Catalog link appears in the IOOS sensor map help language (though the below help text does not).
+This link should be removed, if possible.
 .. only:: not ioos

 	.. _catalog-overview: